Keto Brownies

-These keto brownies are super fudgy, gooey, and taste like the real thing!
-Ready in just 20 minutes, you won’t believe these are low carb.
+My keto brownies are super fudgy, gooey, and taste like the real thing!
+Ready in just 25 minutes, you won’t believe these are low carb.

 - Butter.
-Salted or unsalted.
-I prefer using the salted variety as it negates the need to add any extra salt.
+I prefer using salted butter because it eliminates the need to add extra salt.
+I tested these brownies with coconut oil, but found the edges were greasy.

 - Chocolate.
-Any sugar free chocolate works, including chocolate chips or baking chocolate.
-The latter is a fantastic option as, even though it is extremely bitter, the brownie batter already has added sweeteners to compensate.
+Any sugar-free chocolate works, including sugar-free chocolate chips or unsweetened baking chocolate (I love the Bakers brand).
+The latter is a fantastic option as, even though it is incredibly bitter, the brownie batter already has added sweeteners to compensate.

 - Almond flour.
 Blanched almond flour is a must.
 It doesn’t leave a gritty texture and has a lighter crumb.

 - Baking powder.
-The leavening agent used to give the brownies some stability.
+You need some leavening agent to give the brownies stability and structure.
+Please do not omit this!

 - Sugar substitute.
-The best sweetener to use is allulose, as it dissolved like sugar would.
-You can try monk fruit or erythritol, but you risk the brownies being grainy.
+The best sweetener to use is allulose, as it dissolves like sugar would.
+I have successfully tried my keto brown sugar too.
+I don’t recommend using erythritol, Swerve, or stevia, as they give the brownies a super grainy texture.

 - Eggs.
 Room temperature.